bkryza/clang-uml/README.md

     * Template instantiation relationships
     * Relationship inference from C++ containers and smart pointers
     * Namespace based content filtering
+    * Optional package generation from namespaces
 * Sequence diagram generation
-    * Generation of sequence diagram from one code location to another
+    * Generation of sequence diagram from one code location to another (currently only for non-template code)
 * Package diagram generation
     * Generation of package diagram based on C++ namespaces

+To see what `clang-uml` can do so far, checkout the diagrams generated for unit test cases [here](./docs/test_cases.md).

 ## Installation